-+bicas/calib.m contains all calibration-related code and little else.
-It is designed so that it can be used (called) separately from the rest of BICAS in order to test, debug and inspect the calibration.
++bicas/+proc/+L1L2/cal.m centralizes all calibration and how it depends on settings.
+It is designed so that it can be used (called) essentially separately from the rest of BICAS in order to test, debug, and inspect the calibration.

 +bicas/create_default_SETTINGS.m defines the settings key-value pairs that exist, and their default values.
 It also tends to contain comments on the meaning of these settings.
 See Section 4.3.1.
+Note: LESIA/ROC should nominally only need to use the default values, except for specifying the MATLAB path.